bjsrhill/JavaSpringWebSample/README.md

 - JUnit
 - Ant build script

-To start the HSQLDB data server enter the following at the samples directory:
+To start the HSQLDB data server enter the following at the project root:

 ant -f sampleshsqldb.xml starthsql

-To recreate the test data run the following at the samples directory:
+To recreate the test data run the following at the project root:

 ant -f sampleshsqldb.xml execddl

-To build, run the following at the samples directory:
+To build, run the following at the project root:

 ant build

-To deploy, run the following at the samples directory:
+To deploy, run the following at the project root:

 ant deploy

-To rebuild run the following at the samples directory:
+To rebuild run the following at the project root:

 ant rebuild